How to Motivate Yourself to Work Out: 14 Tips to Get Into a Groove and Stick With It

 As an Olympian, you would think that it’s easier for me to get motivated to work out because it’s somehow embedded in my DNA to lead a healthy and fit lifestyle.
 However, you would be surprised to know that there are many days when I don’t actually feel that motivated to work out!

 Olympian or not, taking the first step toward working out is always the hardest.
-To help, I’ve compiled a list of 14 tips for motivating yourself to work out out below, including:
+To help, this blog will cover:

 Let’s get started!